Natural Therapies Research

 Horne has also found potent anticancer activity in other ETP compounds in pancreatic cancer tumors.

 Research conducted by Shiuan Chen, Ph.D., professor and chair, Department of Cancer Biology, has demonstrated that chemicals in grape seed extract — found in grape skin and seeds and even red wine — can suppress the production of estrogen, which fuels the growth of hormone-sensitive breast cancers.

-Additionally, Wei Wen, Ph.D., assistant professor, Department of Molecular Medicine, and her colleagues found that grape seed extract also lowers the level of a protein called HIF-1a.
+Additionally, Wei Wen, Ph.D., assistant research professor, surgical oncology, and her colleagues found that grape seed extract also lowers the level of a protein called HIF-1a.
 Cells need HIF-1a to make VEGF, a protein required to grow new blood vessels in a process called angiogenesis.
 Blocking HIF-1a, and in turn VEGF, could potentially block the tumor’s blood supply, starving it of needed nutrients.

 The researchers hope to build on their findings and study grape seed extract’s anti-cancer effects in combination with other therapies.